Skip to product information

 Producer's History

-Rigoberto Cuellar is a 33-year-old young man who comes from a coffee-producing family in the municipality of Salado Blanco in Huila.
+Rigoberto Cuellar comes from a coffee-producing family in the municipality of Salado Blanco in Huila.

 He grew up in the midst of crops, accompanying his father in planting and other tasks that coffee demanded, thanks to his father he became so involved in the subject of coffee that it would become his way of life.